maxnilz/sboxdb/README.md

 # sboxdb

-A distributed SQL database, written as a learning project about my journey on the database and rust.
+sboxdb(Sandbox Database) is a distributed SQL database written in Rust, built as a learning project to explore how modern databases work under the hood — from storage engines and transaction systems (MVCC) to Raft-based replication and SQL query execution.

-`sboxdb` represents `Sandbox DB`.
+**NB**: Just for learning and experimenting db internals, not suitable for real-word use, and not optimized for performance.

 ## Outline